Phileosopher/commonplace/computers-software-webdev-html.md

 ## Input forms

-The data is passed through to a database, which goes fully beyond the scope of HTML unless you're a hacker.
+The data is passed through to another site (the "action" handle alongside the "form" handle), which goes fully beyond the scope of HTML unless you're a hacker.

 ```html
 <form>